-The orange line in this handy graph shows the results of my real investment at Betterment.
+The blue line in this handy graph shows the results of my real investment at Betterment.
 I started with $100,000*, and am allowing them to suck in and auto-invest another $1000 from my bank account every month as well as reinvest all dividends, to simulate a pretty typical scenario.

 In one word: Simplicity.
 OK, maybe we could add a second word to that: Efficiency.

-After seven years of writing this blog and hearing from readers of all types, I find that the same question keeps coming up: “What is the single step I can do to get started in investing?”
+After ten years of writing this blog and hearing from readers of all types, I find that the same question keeps coming up: “What is the single step I can do to get started in investing?”

 With no knowledge at all, most people default to keeping their money in a savings account where it will earn them nothing.
 Others resort to a Wild West financial adviser whose claims and fees exceed his actual financial knowledge.
 Or speculate in individual stocks and try to time the market.
 None of these approaches are winners over the long run.

 To combat this, I’ve always said “Just buy the Vanguard Total Market Index fund (ticker symbol VTI).”
 That gives you a near-optimal ownership of hundreds of companies, in single giant, stable, low-fee fund run by an honest company.
 Over time, this single investment will outperform over 90% of financial advisers and other funds, while letting you sleep well at night.